rdmcmillan/.emacs.d/README.md

 # .emacs.d
-My emacs settings for, primarily, Clojure development.
+My emacs settings for messing around in the Clojure stack.